freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-destructuring-assignment-with-the-rest-parameter-to-reassign-array-elements.md

 # --instructions--

-Use destructuring assignment with the rest parameter to emulate the behavior `Array.prototype.slice()` so that `shorterList` is a sub-array of the original array `list` with the first two elements omitted.
+Use a destructuring assignment with the rest parameter to emulate the behavior of `Array.prototype.slice()`. `removeFirstTwo()` should return a sub-array of the original array `list` with the first two elements omitted.

 # --hints--